lazaromenezes/blog/content/en/post/playing-with-github-profile.md

 ![](http://images.lazarodm.com.br/image/fortune?fontSize=15)
 ```

-This API makes use of [Fortune Cookie API](http://fortunecookieapi.herokuapp.com/), that provides, among other things, the fortune cookie messages.
+This API makes use of ~[Fortune Cookie API](http://fortunecookieapi.herokuapp.com/)~ [Fortune API](https://github.com/lazaromenezes/fortune-api), that provides the fortune cookie messages.

 I'll talk more about the [Image API](https://github.com/lazaromenezes/image-api) in a next article.
 The API is still in its early stages, but I think to add new features to it.
 (Pull requests are welcome :))